Denture Options To Help You Smile Wide

 Conventional Full Dentures

 Conventional full dentures are when all of the remaining teeth are removed and the tissue is given time to heal.
-Once healed, the full set of dentures are placed.
+Once healed, the complete set of dentures is placed.
 The time it takes for the tissue to heal could take a few weeks to a few months.
 During this time the patient will go without teeth.

 Immediate Full Dentures

 Immediate full dentures are placed in the same dental visit.
 Prior to pulling the remaining teeth, Dr. Worrell will take measurements of the patient’s mouth.
 When the patient returns for the procedure and directly after the patient’s remaining teeth are removed the dentures are placed.
 The patient’s jawbone and mouth may shift in the healing process so Dr. Worrell would recommend a follow-up visit to check the placement of the dentures.
 Over time the dentures will need to be tightened as the patient’s mouth heals.

 If the patient has healthy teeth remaining, partial dentures can be a better option than full dentures.
 These are similar to a bridge but are removable.
 The new teeth fit around the remaining natural teeth, helping to keep them from shifting toward the gaps, which would cause new oral health problems.
 Partial dentures are often made of acrylic resin, which won’t wear down the natural teeth like porcelain will, but doesn’t last as long.

 Dentures Take Some Getting Used To

 For the first few weeks, until your tongue and cheek muscles learn how to keep them in place and you get used to inserting and removing them, your new dentures will likely feel strange.
 It is also normal to feel some soreness, minor irritation, and even an excess of saliva at first, but these problems should diminish with time.